mokuken/upmenu/README.md

 # upmenu
 upload files using dmenu

-also thanks to anurag3301 for adding some improvements for recent upload!
+also thanks to anurag3301 for adding more improvements for recent upload!

 # this is how upmenu works
 ![upmenu preview](preview.gif)